 Text container used for any text element such as paragraphs, headings, and lists.
 Establishes vertical spacing and optimizes the reading experience

 A heading helps users to identify and create a hierarchical structure within a page.
 Headings are typically the largest text on the screen and should be short and include important information.
-Cedar headings include a serif and a sans-serif option.
+Cedar headings include display, serif, and sans-serif options.

-Serif headings, set in REI Stuart, work best in larger sizes (cdr-text-heading-serif-600 and above).
-However, it’s also available for areas where space is limited but an important distinction or callout needs to be made, such as a card title or aligning to marketing collateral.
+Serif headings, set in REI Stuart, work best in large sizes (cdr-text-heading-serif-600 and above) and are intended to be used for functional messages on middle to bottom of funnel experiences (i.e., product detail pages or checkout experiences).
+It’s also available for areas where space is limited but an important distinction or callout needs to be made, such as a card title or aligning to marketing collateral.

 <template>